Quick answer

 If the battery still won't charge after following the steps above, consider these options:

-- Check warranty status: If your battery is still under warranty, contact DeWalt customer service for support or replacement options.
+- Check warranty status: If your battery is still under warranty, contact DeWalt customer service for support or replacement.

-- Visit a service center: If you're unsure about the battery's condition, take it to an authorized DeWalt service center for a professional evaluation.
+- Visit a service center: If you're unsure about the pack's condition, take it to an authorized DeWalt service center for evaluation.

-- Replacement: If the battery is out of warranty and deemed faulty, purchasing a new battery may be the most practical solution.
+- Replacement: If the battery is out of warranty and confirmed faulty, a new pack is usually the most practical fix.

 FAQ